Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 ### IMPLEMENTED FEATURES

-- **Moving Paddle** - The paddle will move to left/right when the left/right arrow key is pressed.
+- **Moving Paddle** - The paddle will move to the left/right when the left/right arrow key is pressed.
 (1)
 - **Constantly Moving Ball** - The ball will have an autonomous and continuous movement, which is created by a thread.
 (2)
 - **Hitting the Ball** - By moving the paddle, the player will try to hit the ball.
 - **Destroying a Brick** - When you can destroy a brick by bouncing the ball on it, you will get a certain amount of points.